Fabric3/fabric3-gradle-test-plugins/README.md

 Building the Source
 ------------------------

-Requirements are JDK 7 and Maven 3.1.1+.
+Requirements are JDK 7 and Gradle 1.11+.

 To build the source, execute: